-A dependent who doesn't have unearned income only has to file a separate tax return if earned income is above — $6,350 for 2017.
-So if your daughter earned less than that, she wouldn't have to file.
+This is pretty straightforward.
+A dependent only has to file a separate tax return if earned income is above the standard deduction — $6,100 for 2013; $6,200 for 2014.
+So if your daughter earned $5,000, she wouldn't have to file.

 But it could be a good idea to do it anyway.
 If her employer withheld federal income tax, she might be entitled to a refund.
 You don't want her to miss out on that.
 Plus, it's a good learning experience.

 Unearned income is a different story.
-If a child has unearned income above $1,050 for 2017, a tax return is required.
+If a child has unearned income above $1,000 for 2013 (same for 2014), a tax return is required.
 But when dealing with unearned income only, you can choose to either file a separate return for your child or include that income on your own return.
 One caveat: If you include it on your return, it could boost you into a higher tax bracket — and possibly higher tax rates.

 The rules change again if a dependent has both earned and unearned income.
 In this case, you need to file a separate return if:

 All this can be a bit confusing, so unless your daughter's situation is fairly straightforward, I'd talk to your tax professional.
-Also check out IRS Publication 501 for a thorough treatment and worksheet.
+Or at least carefully review the instructions on IRS Form 1040 — ideally with your daughter.

 You may have heard of the Kiddie Tax, so I think that's also worth a mention.
 This has to do with tax rates on unearned income.

-Whether or not your daughter files a return, I'd definitely talk to her about taxes and withholding, and have her work with you as you prepare either hers or your own return.
+Whether or not your daughter files a return, I'd definitely talk to her about taxes and withholding, and have her work with you as you prepare either her or your own return.